-During the year under review the Company has not accepted or renewed any depositswithin the meaning of Section 73 and 76 of the Companies Act 2013 read with the Companies(Acceptance deposits Rules) 2014.
+During the year under review the Company has not accepted or renewed any depositswithin the meaning of Section 73 and 76 of the Companies Act 2013 read with the Companies(Acceptance of Deposits) Rules 2014.
 There was no deposit which remained unclaimed andunpaid at the end of the year.

-As per Section 152(6) of the Companies Act 2013 Mr. Mohit.
-P. Kaushik retires byrotation and being eligible offers himself for reappointment as the Director of theCompany.
+As per Section 152(6) of the Companies Act 2013 Mrs. Snehlata Dinesh Sharma retires byrotation and being eligible offers herself for re-appointment as the Director of theCompany.

 The Board met 4 (Four) times during the year.
 The details of the meetings are given inthe Corporate Governance Report.
 The intervening gap between the two meetings was withinthe period prescribed under the Companies Act 2013 and the SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015.

 The Independent Directors of the Company have given the requisite declaration pursuantto Section 149(7) of the Companies Act 2013 to the effect that they meet criteria ofindependence as provided in Section 149(6) of the Act.

 The Board on the recommendation of the Nomination and Remuneration Committee of theCompany has framed a policy for selection and appointment of Directors Senior Managementand their remuneration.
 The Salient features of the Remuneration Policy are:

 (a) in the preparation of the annual accounts the applicable accounting standards hadbeen followed along with proper explanation relating to material departures;

-(b) the directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the company as at 31st March 2017 and of the profitof the company for period ended on that date;
+(b) the directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the company as at 31st March 2020 and of the loss ofthe company for period ended on that date;

 (c) the directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the company and for preventing and detecting fraud and other irregularities;